CCI-MOC/m2/docs/rpc@usage/README.md

 The nameserver-daemon.sh file needs to be present in the /etc/init.d folder on the server machine.
 This file should be
 executed with root privileges as it creates and accesses the nameserver.pid file from the /var/run directory.

 Run the following commands to give nameserver.py the appropriate access rights.
 Then copy the daemon shell script to the /etc/init.d folder.
-Then assign the daemon file with executution permission.
+Then assign the daemon file with execution permission.

     chmod 755 nameserver.py
     sudo cp nameserver-daemon.sh /etc/init.d